 McGraw-Hill Education, one of the world’s largest and most reputable educational organizations, partnered with Busuu in 2015.
 Since then, Busuu has provided certification through its collaboration.

-A user must appear on a test that mainly comprises comprehension, dialogue, and productive skills to get a certificate.
-It measures how well you understand the core topics in A1, A2, B1, or B2, as per CEFR levels.
+To get a certificate, a user must appear on a test that mainly comprises comprehension, dialogue, and productive skills.
+It measures your understanding of the core topics in A1, A2, B1, or B2, as per CEFR levels.